Bindi003/py_wsl_scraper/README.md

   <img src="images/pywsl-banner.jpg" alt="py-wsl-scraper logo" width="300"/>
 </p>

-**pywsl** is a Python package for scraping Women's Super League (WSL) football data.
+**py_wsl_scraper** is a Python package for scraping Women's Super League (WSL) football data.
 It provides tools to retrieve league tables, fixtures, top scorers, squad market valuations, and venue attendances.

+## Why This Matters

+While there are several Python packages for scraping football data, most are focused exclusively on men's leagues.
+Access to structured, reliable data for women's football is still limited and fragmented.

+**py-wsl-scraper** helps fill this gap by targeting the [Women's Super League (WSL)](https://www.soccerdonna.de/) using Soccerdonna — a specialist data source affiliated with Transfermarkt that provides deeper coverage of the women’s game.

+This package supports researchers, analysts, and developers who want to build inclusive tools, run analysis, and advocate for visibility and representation in football data.

 ## Installation